-The Singapore Dollar started 2015 with a poor performance, but regained many of its losses in April.
+The Singapore Dollar started the year with a poor performance, but regained many of its losses in April.
 The currency is now trading at around 1.324 to the US Dollar – similar to where it was at the beginning of this year.

 Weak economic numbers from the United States, along with the lack of change in the policy rate from the Monetary Authority of Singapore – against analyst expectations – have helped support the Singapore Dollar and its recent turnaround.